Skip to main content

 • Uses state-of-the-art cloud models with billions of parameters

-• Delivers the highest quality embeddings, summaries, titles, and tags
+• Delivers the highest quality embeddings, automatic item summaries, titles, and tags

 • Can process multiple items in parallel for faster initial indexing